jellyfin/jellyfin-mpv-shim/README.md

     - Default is the desktop on Windows and unset (current directory) on other platforms.
  - `force_set_played` - This forcibly sets items as played when MPV playback finished.
     - If you have files with malformed timestamps that don't get marked as played, enable this.
+ - `raise_mpv` - Windows only.
+Disable this if you are fine with MPV sometimes appearing behind other windows when playing.

 ### MPV Configuration